marklogic/marklogic-spark-connector/docs/reading.md

 In practice, it is expected that most errors will be a result of a misconfiguration.
 For example, the connection and authentication options may be incorrect, or the Optic query may have a syntax error.
-Any errors that cannot be fixed via changes to the options passed to the connector should be reported as new issues to this GitHub repository.
+Any errors that cannot be fixed via changes to the options passed to the connector should be [reported as new issues](https://github.com/marklogic/marklogic-spark-connector/issues) in the connector's GitHub repository.

 ## Pushing down operations